Helping millions of people navigate the world of technology.

 Disable UAC From Group Policy Editor

-Suppose you don’t have access to the Local Security Policy.
-So, you can modify a registry entry to apply the changes and resolve the ‘A required privilege is not held by the client’ error.
-However, since editing registry files can be risky, we recommend that you take a back up all the registry files or create a restore point before proceeding.
+If you don’t have access to the Local Security Policy, modify a registry entry to apply the changes and resolve the “A required privilege is not held by the client” error.
+Here’s how:

-Step 1: Click the Windows Search icon on the taskbar to access the search menu.
-Type regedit in the box and select Run as administrator.
+Step 1: Click the search icon on the taskbar to access the search menu.
+Type regedit in the box > select Run as administrator.

 Open Registry Editor as Admin